gladly-team/next-firebase-auth/README.md

 To fix this, confirm the auth cookies are set in your browser's dev tools.
 If they're not set, please check that the `secure`, `sameSite`, and `path` options passed in the `next-firebase-auth` config make sense for your environment.
 For example, if you're testing on non-HTTPS localhost, make sure `secure` is false.

+In addition, please double-check your server logs for any errors to ensure the Firebase admin app is initializing properly.

 ## Limitations & Feedback

 We expect some apps will need some features that are not currently available: